How I Make Money from YouTube Without Making Videos

 3. You receive a copyright claim, and when you try to dispute it, your license doesn’t match the data of the newly protected track.
 The copyright management system won’t release the claim, and ads will be shown on your video.
 None of the revenue is for you but the thief.

-I know this might seem some obscure strategy, but it actually happened to a composer I know.
+I know this might seem an obscure strategy, but it actually happened to a composer I know.
 His clients received copyright claims, and he couldn’t do anything about it, even after complaining to the copyright management companies.

 Are you a musician or content creator?
 How do you feel about Content ID?
 Let me know in the comments down below.